 When being excessively selective with food and only eating the same types of nutrients, even super healthy produces can make someone sick.
 Malnourishment is a common consequence since certain nutritional values are just being cut out.
 Being undernourished has an enormous influence on vital bodily functions, such as immune system, growth of tissue, healing, and so forth.

 What if friends are inviting over for a late-night dinner and want to enjoy the taste of a good old shepherds pie?
 What if a mom wants to take her daughter out to the movies and buys popcorn and coke?
-What if the sister puts all her effort into baking a cake for her brother’s birthday?
+And what if the sister puts all her effort into baking a cake for her brother’s birthday?
 Disappointing all these people on a constant basis may result in being eliminated from friends and family events.

 Even worse, most orthorexic people do not just tell their sister that they won’t eat that birthday cake, but they lecture their friends and family, trying to convince them of their “healthy” lifestyle.
 They are unaware of the fact that by doing so they push their social environment away.
 In return, orthorexic people are not willing to understand the concerns of their peers and shove off any doubts concerning their lifestyle.